korzan-og/live-labs/DIMT2024/README.md

 ### Confluent Cloud

+We need to remove the paywall from our trial account.
+To do that:
+- Click the hamburger manu from the upper right and click **Billing & Payment**.
+- Click **Enter Payment** from the blue banner
+- Click **Redeem your promo code**
+- Enter the promo code provided in the workshop.

+**If you skip this step, your terraform scripts may result in an error saying "402 Payment Required" **

 Create Confluent Cloud API keys by following [this](https://registry.terraform.io/providers/confluentinc/confluent/latest/docs/guides/sample-project#create-a-cloud-api-key) guide.

 > **Note:** This is different than Kafka cluster API keys.